 If you follow these three things you will be able to create temporary psychology for the audition.

 Sociology means how your character behaves with other characters.
 Finding the sociology of the character will give what kind of relationship shares with the other character.

-Good thing about auditions is there are either one or two characters to interact with.
-So it won’t take time to know what kind of relation your character has.
+The good thing about auditions is there are either one or two characters to interact with.
+So it won’t take time to know what kind of relationship your character has.

-Most script will give lot of information about the relation between the two characters and even casting director might provide you some useful inputs.
+The most scripts will give a lot of information about the relation between the two characters and even the casting director might provide you with some useful inputs.

-Let me be clear, when I say relationship I mean what kind of emotional involved when your character interacts with the other.
+Let me be clear when I say relationship I mean what kind of emotions are involved when your character interacts with the other.

-When you are looking to get into character for acting in short time, look for the simplest emotions.
-I would suggest just pick one out these two:
+When you are looking to get into character for acting in a short time, look for the simplest emotions.
+I would suggest just picking one out of these two: